canstralian/PowerShellToolkit/README.md

 1. Ensure you have a web server running (e.g., Flask)
 2. Open your web browser and navigate to the appropriate URL (e.g., `http://localhost:5000`)

+## Deployment

+For detailed instructions on deploying AdminToolbox to a production environment, please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.